MARTe-Community/MARTe-Development-Tools/README.md

 ## Features

+- **Portability**: A single statically compiled executable compatible with any Linux 3.2+ machine (as well as possible to compile and run on Windows and Mac OS X)
 - **LSP Server**: Real-time syntax checking, validation, autocomplete, hover documentation, and navigation (Go to Definition/References).
 - **Builder**: Merges multiple configuration files into a single, ordered output file.
 - **Formatter**: Standardizes configuration file formatting.